What Does a Faulty Circuit, Tripped Circuit Breakers and Blown Fuses Indicate?

 Overloaded Circuits

-One common cause of tripped circuit breakers and blown fuses is an overloaded circuit.
+One common cause of tripped circuit breakers and blown fuses is an overloaded circuit, often caused by plugging in too many electrical appliances.
 This happens when too many devices or appliances are plugged into a single circuit, causing it to draw more current than it can safely handle.

 Short Circuits